MicrosoftLearning/mslearn-mlops/documentation/07-deploy-model.md

 ## Prerequisites

-If you haven't, complete the [set-up](00-set-up.md) before you continue.
+If you haven't, complete the [previous challenge](06-environments.md) before you continue.

-You'll also need the GitHub Action that triggers the Azure Machine Learning job to train a model in a development environment created in Challenge 5.

 ## Objectives